joao-gueifao-924/bpc-challenge/README.md

-# 6DoF Pose Estimation Solution for the 1st Perception Challenge for Bin-Picking
+# 6DoF Object Pose Estimation Solution for the 1st Perception Challenge for Bin-Picking
 _A Solution submission leveraging YOLOv11 and FoundationPose, with custom refinements_

 ## Note